CLauerMasterthesis/Thesis/README.md

 2. Save goal values (Water usage in liter) with the help of standard WatchKit View elements (slider, buttons, etc,).
 ![Alt text](http://imgur.com/d48UAbm.jpg)![Alt text](http://imgur.com/opHGjjE.jpg)

 3. Transfer data from iOS to WatchKit and store it.
-Activate Parent-app from Watch App for data synchronising.
+Activate Parent-app from Watch App for data synchronisation.
 ![Alt text](http://imgur.com/eOXskRV.jpg)

-4. Notifications as reminders for synchronising and new data and for promote goal-setting function.
+4. Notifications as reminders for synchronisation and new data as well as for promoting goal-setting function.
 <img src="http://imgur.com/3gqmGOz.jpg" width="300"/>

 5. Complications for quick interaction with the user and for an easy way to start the app.